What can I do with a PPA degree?

 Registration for the Entire Session of the 2017 Planning and Zoning program is now full.
-Limited space is still available for a few of the individual modules of the program.
-For modules that are full, you may put yourself on the wait list for the individual modules that you would like to attend.
+The remaining individual modules of the program also are full, but you may put yourself on the wait list for the individual modules that you would like to attend.

-Click here to see which modules still have space available, or to put yourself on a wait list.
-The cost for the Entire 7-module Session is $400.
+Click here to put yourself on a wait list.
 Available individual modules are $75 each.